CodesOfRishi/navita/README.md

     ```

 > [!NOTE]
-> Navita will compare the last word of the string argument to the end of the paths in the history to determine the highest-ranked matching directory.<br>
+> Navita will compare the last word of the string argument to the end of the paths in the history to determine the highest-ranked matching directory.
+> You can override this behaviour by explicitly specifying `$` (End-of-String Anchor) in your search string.<br>

 <details>
 <summary>